ParkerICI/grappolo/README.md

 - `endpoint.grouping`: subject

 In this case the feature matrix will have the following format:
-- rows: cluster x feature x timepoint x condition.
-So assuming a total of 200 clusters and 3 features per cluster (abundance, expression of Marker1, and expression of Marker2), there will be 200 * 3 * 2 * 3 rows in the matrix, corresponding to all the possible combinations of clusters, features, timepoints and conditions
+- columns: cluster x feature x timepoint x condition.
+So assuming a total of 200 clusters and 3 features per cluster (abundance, expression of Marker1, and expression of Marker2), there will be 200 * 3 * 2 * 3 columns in the matrix, corresponding to all the possible combinations of clusters, features, timepoints and conditions
-- columns: subject.
-There will then be 2 columns in the matrix corresponding to the two subjects
+- rows: subject.
+There will be 2 rows in the matrix corresponding to the two subjects

-#### Example model 1
+#### Example model 2

 Let's assume that you want to see if any of the data predicts the *tumor_size* variable, which is a *subject* x *timepoint*-level feature (i.e. there is a *tumor_size* measurement for each combination of *subject* and *timepoint*).
 In this case you would call `get_cluster_features` with the following parameters:
 - `predictors`: condition
 - `endpoint.grouping`: subject, timepoint

 In this case the feature matrix would have the following format:
-- rows: cluster x feature x condition, so 200 * 3 * 3 rows
+- columns: cluster x feature x condition, so 200 * 3 * 3 columns
-- columns: subject, timepoint, so 2 * 3 columns
+- rows: subject, timepoint, so 2 * 3 rows

 ---